RishabhDhall02/QuickViz-WebApp/README.md

 ## Technologies Used

 - HTML, CSS, JavaScript for frontend
-- Libraries: Chart.js, PapaParse (for CSV parsing), xlsx (for Excel parsing), PptxGenJS (for exporting PPT files), jsPDF (for exporting PDF files)
+- Libraries: Chart.js, PapaParse (for CSV parsing), xlsx (for Excel parsing)

 ---